 It does not suffice to simply present the skills, talents, and achievements of the visual arts over past centuries.
 More importantly, visual arts highlight the “social dimensions” of phenomena, the need to participate in public opinion, and to disseminate ecological and other social messages, such as solidarity, stigmatizing problematic behaviors, breaking taboos, as well examples of propaganda or unsustainable strategies, together with students becoming active subjects in research, critique, and dialogue.
 As we try to adequately plan lessons around the value of sustainability through coordinated education and the visual arts, it is imperative to build an awareness among children on the parallel evolution of human beings with artistic creativity throughout history, a fact that is reflected in art works, daily life, and the myths and traditions that were cultivated.
 The ultimate goals should be to recognize the absolute need to protect cultural diversity, adopt attitudes supporting the integration of all as a way of life, and to take initiatives to better manage not only cultural and natural resources, but also human resources: There’s never one too many, and no one is left behind.

-Through VAE, teachers can also make use of the underachievement of students, in line with one crucial goal of sustainable development, that of social inclusion.
-Often students experience a loss of curiosity, a sense of inadequacy in their ability to learn, and a disconnection between the school curriculum and their present and future lives.
+Through VAE, teachers can also address the underachievement of students, in line with one of sustainable development’s crucial goals – social inclusion.
+Students often experience a loss of curiosity, a sense of inadequacy in their ability to learn, and a disconnection between the school curriculum and their present and future lives.
 The effectiveness of integrating the visual arts into the school curriculum and engaging students in artistic activity as creative thinkers within a context based on collaboration and community-based intergenerational learning is a way of making core curriculum more relevant and meaningful to them.
-Artistic projects capture the imagination and build the confidence of disengaged students by creating an enthusiastic atmosphere of active learning among students, teachers, and collaborating artists.
-However, teachers (generalists and art educators alike), should make sure engagement is transferred beyond the experience that created it and createa change in the attitudes and behaviours of the participants.
-A successful transformation is recorded when formerly disengaged students now expend effort in learning, persist despite difficulties, find ways to express thoughts and feelings through visual arts, take pride in producing quality artistic and other schoolwork, demonstrate enthusiasm, curiosity, and interest.
+Artistic projects capture the imagination and build the confidence of otherwise disengaged students by creating an enthusiastic atmosphere of active learning among students, teachers, and collaborating artists.
+However, teachers (generalists and art educators alike), should ensure that engagement extends beyond the immediate experience that generated it and actually leads to a change in the attitudes and behaviors of the participants.
+A successful transformation is demonstrated when formerly disengaged students actually expend effort in learning, persist despite difficulties, find ways to express thoughts and feelings through visual arts, take pride in producing quality artistic and other schoolwork, and exhibit enthusiasm, curiosity, and interest.
 Thus, students get to see the big picture and understand school life as part of their whole life and knowledge as a holistic, non-ending process.

 As a result of the Teacher Training Program and the implementation phase of the program’s objectives in schools, the CARE project proved that the practice of bridging VAE and ESD presented new possibilities to teachers: a renewed commitment to their students’ learning, closer relationships with students, and a new willingness to become co-learners in the classroom.
-Teachers’ personal and professional development is enhanced, and creative spirits are renewed through their involvement in the visual arts, despite the practical difficulties and lack of knowledge of the two new subjects (VAE & ESD).
+Teachers’ personal and professional development was enhanced, and creativity was renewed through their involvement in the visual arts, despite the practical difficulties and lack of knowledge of the two new subjects (VAE and ESD).

 The role of museums and cultural spaces